j00sebox/RocketEngine/README.md

 ## How to run:

-You can run the demo the RocketEngine.nds binary can be run using a NDS emulator such as DeSmuME or NO$GBA.
+You can run the demo of the engine with RocketEngine.nds.

+The RocketEngine.nds binary can be run using a NDS emulator such as DeSmuME or NO$GBA.

 If you want to create our own game using the engine you can build it using make.